Yinka Shonibare CBE RA

 Shonibare’s practice questions the meaning of cultural and national definitions.
 His signature material is the brightly coloured ‘African’ Dutch wax batik fabric originally inspired by Indonesian design, mass-produced by the Dutch and eventually sold to the colonies in West Africa.
 In the 1960s the material became a signifier of African identity and independence.

 In April 2024, Shonibare opened a major solo exhibition at Serpentine, London, England.
-Shonibare’s installation ‘Monument to the Restitution of the Mind and Soul’ features in ‘Nigeria Imaginary’, Nigeria's Pavilion at La Biennale di Venezia, the 60th International Art Exhibition, Italy.
-The artist’s new public works include two outdoor sculptures.
-‘Material (SG) IV’ was unveiled in September 2023 for Frieze Sculpture, and a permanent commission ‘Hibiscus Rising’ was unveiled in Aire Park as part of Leeds 2023.
+Shonibare’s installation ‘Monument to the Restitution of the Mind and Soul’ featured in ‘Nigeria Imaginary’, Nigeria's Pavilion at La Biennale di Venezia, the 60th International Art Exhibition, Italy.
+The artist’s public works include ‘Hibiscus Rising’, a permanent commission unveiled in November 2023 in Aire Park, Leeds.
 To mark Sharjah Biennial's 30th anniversary in February 2023, Shonibare was commissioned to create a series of new works for the exhibition.
 He transformed the Gallery at sketch, London as part of a long-term programme of artist-conceived restaurants, which opened to the public in March 2022.

 Shonibare was commissioned by Okwui Enwezor in 2002 to create one of his most recognised works ‘Gallantry and Criminal Conversation’ at Documenta 11 in Kassel, Germany, which launched him onto an international stage.
 In September 2008 his major mid-career survey commenced at the MCA Sydney, before travelling to Brooklyn Museum, New York and the Museum of African Art at the Smithsonian Institution, Washington DC.
 In March 2016 as part of the 14-18 NOW programme of World War 1 Centenary Art commissions, Turner Contemporary’s Sunley Gallery, Margate, England was transformed by two major works by Shonibare, ‘The British Library’ and ‘End of Empire’.
 ‘The British Library’, an installation of over 6,000 books bound in Dutch wax batik fabric, was acquired by Tate Galleries in 2019 and exhibited at Tate Modern, London.